josephweaver/josephweaver.github.io/PROJECT_STATE.md

 - Add actual blog posts or remove placeholder cards on `index.html` to avoid implying missing links; currently only one post exists.
 - Expand `README.md` with project purpose and GitHub Pages build notes; consider noting resume/biosketch locations.
 - Fill `research/concepts/ai-homework/discovery-ready.md` or remove if unnecessary.
+- Configure `site.giscus` in `_config.yml` (repo id/category id, etc.) and enable Discussions to turn on comments; set `repository_url` locally if GitHub metadata plugin is absent so edit links resolve in local builds.
+- New `.github/PULL_REQUEST_TEMPLATE.md` added; consider `CODEOWNERS` if you want automatic review requests.